Grainville School

-Grainville School or, more simply known as Grainville, is a non fee-paying state-owned secondary school in the parish of St Saviour in Jersey.
-The school was opened in 1980.
+Grainville School is a non fee-paying, government-owned secondary school in the parish of St Saviour in Jersey.

 History

-Grainville School is an 11–16 state non-fee paying secondary school in Jersey, Channel Islands.
-It was established in 1980.
+Grainville School is an 11–16, non-fee paying, secondary school in Jersey, Channel Islands.
+It was formerly a privately run Convent school which was renamed Grainville School and opened in 1980 as a States of Jersey school with Christine Skeavington former Headmistress of St Helier Girl's School as Headmistress.The first year of mixed pupils (girls & boys) started in 1981.

-Guardsman Fletcher Cox became the most famous former-pupil of Grainville School in September 2022 when he was one of eight pallbearers at the funeral of Elizabeth II.

-In 1978, Queen Elizabeth II visited Grainville School as part of her tour around the Island.

-Academic Performance
+Academic performance

 In 2022, 82% of students gained 9-4 in English and 78% in Maths compared to the Jersey average of 81.6%.